 Notables of the family at this time include Sir John Eyles, Lord Mayor of London; John Eyles (died 1703), of Great St. Helens, London and Southbroom, near Devizes, Wiltshire

 , an English politician, Member of the Parliament for Devizes in 1679; Sir Francis Eyles, 1st Baronet

-(died 1716), Governor of the Bank...
-Another 104 words (7 lines of text) are included under the topic Early Eiles Notables in all our PDF Extended History products and printed products wherever possible.
+, a British financier.
+He served as a director of the Bank of...
+Another 77 words (6 lines of text) are included under the topic Early Eiles Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Eiles family to the New World and Oceana